world-of-open-source/world-of-open-source.github.io/code-of-conduct.md

 For clearly intentional breaches, report those to the Code of Conduct committee (see below).
 For possibly unintentional breaches, you may reply to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
 If you would prefer not to do that, please feel free to report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.

-You can report issues to the SciPy Code of Conduct committee, at scipy-conduct@googlegroups.com.
-Currently, the committee consists of:
+You can report issues to any of our mentors or organization admins.

-Stefan van der Walt
-Nathaniel J. Smith
-Ralf Gommers
 If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from considering your report.
 Alternatively, if for any reason you feel uncomfortable making a report to the committee, then you can also contact:

-Chair of the SciPy Steering Committee: Ralf Gommers, or Senior NumFOCUS staff: conduct@numfocus.org

 ## Incident reporting resolution & Code of Conduct enforcement ##
-This section summarizes the most important points, more details can be found in SciPy Code of Conduct - How to follow up on a report.
+This section summarizes the most important points, more details can be found in WOS Code of Conduct - How to follow up on a report.

 We will investigate and respond to all complaints.
-The SciPy Code of Conduct Committee and the SciPy Steering Committee (if involved) will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).
+The WOS Code of Conduct Committee will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).

-In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from SciPy communication channels; please see the manual for details.
+In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from WOS communication channels.

 In cases not involving clear severe and obvious breaches of this code of conduct, the process for acting on any received code of conduct violation report will be:

+- acknowledge report is received
+- reasonable discussion/feedback
-acknowledge report is received reasonable discussion/feedback mediation (if feedback didn’t help, and only if both reporter and reportee agree to this) enforcement via transparent decision (see Resolutions) by the Code of Conduct Committee The committee will respond to any report as soon as possible, and at most within 72 hours.
+- The committee will respond to any report as soon as possible, and at most within 72 hours.

 ## Endnotes ##
 We are thankful to the groups behind the following documents, from which we drew content and inspiration: